Chart Color Schemes

 Population

-Light's population, as of November 2025, is approximately 10,682.
-This figure represents an increase of 885 people since the 2021 Census, which reported a population of 9,797.
-The increase is inferred from the estimated resident population of 10,534 in June 2024 and an additional 160 validated new addresses since the Census date.
-This results in a density ratio of 9.6 persons per square kilometer.
-Light's growth rate of 9.0% since the 2021 census exceeds both the non-metro area (6.8%) and state averages, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 74.6% of overall population gains during recent periods, with all drivers being positive factors.
+Light's population, as per AreaSearch's analysis, was 10,682 by November 2025.
+This figure reflected an increase of 885 people since the 2021 Census, which reported a population of 9,797.
+The change was inferred from the estimated resident population of 10,534 in June 2024 and an additional 160 validated new addresses since the Census date.
+This resulted in a population density ratio of 9.6 persons per square kilometer.
+Light's growth rate of 9.0% since the 2021 census exceeded both the non-metro area (6.8%) and the state, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 74.6% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Population projections indicate an above median growth for Australia's regional areas, with Light expected to expand by 1,978 persons to 2041, recording a gain of 17.1% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category were used, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+According to population projections moving forward, an above median population growth for Australia's regional areas is projected, with the area expected to expand by 1,978 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 17.1% in total over the 17 years.

 Frequently Asked Questions - Population